peranakanfrancis/mary/content/en/home/gallery/index.md

 active = true  # Activate this widget? true/false
 weight = 66  # Order that this section will appear.

-title = "Album"
+title = "Synod"
-subtitle = "Sharing our moments."
+subtitle = "Communion, Participation, Mission - For a synodal church."
 +++

 {{< gallery >}}